arojas3552/Spotifly_app/README.md

 # Angular Project

-This is an angular project
+This is an angular full stack dynamic web app project

 WIP